christianh814/gokp/README.md

 This project is a Proof of Concept centered around getting a GitOps aware Kubernetes Platform on Day 0.
 The installer aims to:

->:heavy_exclamation_mark: Items marked with :heavy_check_mark: are finished and those marked with :x: is yet to be done/coded

-* Install an HA Kubernetes cluster (AWS only currently) :heavy_check_mark:
+* Install an HA Kubernetes cluster (AWS only currently)
-* Install Argo CD :heavy_check_mark:
+* Install Argo CD
-* Configure Arog CD in an opinionated way. :heavy_check_mark:
+* Configure Arog CD in an opinionated way
-* Export all YAML into a Git repo (GitHub only currently) :heavy_check_mark:
+* Export all YAML into a Git repo (GitHub only currently)
-* Deliver a "ready to go with GitOps" cluster. :heavy_check_mark:
+* Deliver a "ready to go with GitOps" cluster.

 The idea being that the end user just needs to start commiting to the proper directory to futher confgure the cluster.
 GitOps ready, from the get go!

-Please keep in mind that this is a PoC and should be considered Pre-Alpha.
+Please keep in mind that this is a PoC and should be considered Pre-Pre-Alpha.

-> :heavy_exclamation_mark: NOTE: All things are up for discussion!

 # Prerequisites